hanaDemma/Pharmaceuticals-finance-data-Analysis-week-4/README.md

 ## Deliverables
 - Python environment setup.
-- GitHub repository with branches and version control.
+- GitHub repository with proper branches and version control.
-- CI/CD workflows configured in .github/workflows/.
+- CI/CD workflows configured under  .github/workflows/.

- ## Exploration of customer purchasing behavior
+ ## Exploration of Customer Purchasing Behavior
  ## Objective
- The goal is to check how some measures such as promos and the opening of new stores affect purchasing behavior.
+    To analyze how factors like promotions, new store openings, and other measures influence customer purchasing behavior.
 ## Tasks
 - Create a GitHub repository and set up branch task-1.
 - Perform exploratory data analysis (EDA) on the dataset.